 For many years, the RAND Corporation's headquarters campus was located at 1700 Main Street.
 In 2004, we moved down the block to a new building located on what had been a parking lot.
-The City of Santa Monica offered us a range of numbers from which we could select our new address.
-Because it made sense numerically based on the location (end of the block on the west side of the street), we opted for 1776 Main Street.
+The City of Santa Monica offered us a range of numbers from which to choose our new address.
+Because it made sense numerically based on our building's location at the end of the block on the west side of the street, we opted for 1776 Main Street.
 We like that our address symbolizes America's independence (even if our RAND Europe colleagues in Cambridge, UK, may not be as enthusiastic).

 Did RAND try to halt placement of the “chain reaction” sculpture across the street from its headquarters building?

 No. The sculpture, installed on the grounds of Santa Monica's Civic Center, predates our arrival and was already part of the landscape when we began construction of our current headquarters building.